open-telemetry/community/community-membership.md

 with the names of the current Triagers commited to git, either in CONTRIBUTING, CODEOWNERS, or the botom of the README.

-Triagers may be code cotributors, but writing code is not a requirement for becoming a triager.
+Triagers may be code contributors, but writing code is not a requirement for becoming a triager.
 Triagers are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.